MonashBI/Monash_rsPET-MR_prep/README.md

 ### Axiually Information

-demographics.csv: It contains the de-identified demographic information of all the subjects scan-protocol.pdf: the scan protocol of the Siemens biograph mMR scanner (software version: B20P)
+**demographics.csv**: It contains the de-identified demographic information of all the subjects

+**scan-protocol.pdf**: the scan protocol of the Siemens biograph mMR scanner (software version: B20P)

 ### Scripts